Anirudh123nasty/NastyAwakened/README.md

 Pictures to match with tasks

-Simple set up of time slsots and several buttons for flexibility
+Simple set up of time slots and several buttons for flexibility